1924 British Mount Everest expedition: Second: Norton and Somervell

-The second attempt was started on 2 June by Norton and Somervell with the support of 6 porters.
-They were astonished to see Mallory and Bruce descending so early and wondered if their porters would also refuse to continue beyond Camp V. This fear was partially realised when 2 porters were sent "home" to Camp IV, but the other 4 porters and the 2 English climbers spent the night in Camp V. On the following day, 3 of the porters brought up the materials to establish Camp VI at 8138 m in a small niche.
+The second attempt was started on 2 June by Norton and Somervell with the support of six porters.
+They were astonished to see Mallory and Bruce descending so early and wondered if their porters would also refuse to continue beyond Camp V. This fear was partially realised when two porters were sent "home" to Camp IV, but the other four porters and the two English climbers spent the night in Camp V. On the following day, three of the porters brought up the materials to establish Camp VI at 8138 m in a small niche.
 The porters were then sent back to Camp IV on the North Col.

-On 4 June, Norton and Somervell were able to start their summit bid at 6:40 am, later than originally planned.
+On 4 June, Norton and Somervell were able to start their summit bid at 6:40 a.m., later than originally planned.
 A spilled water bottle caused the delay, and a new quantity had to be melted.
-But the litre of water each man took was wholly inadequate for their climb, and a chronic shortcoming of the pre-WW-II climbs.
+But the litre of water each man took was wholly inadequate for their climb, and a chronic shortcoming of the pre-WWII climbs.
 Weather was ideal.
 After ascending the North Ridge more than 200 m, they decided to traverse the North Face diagonally but, not breathing supplemental oxygen, the effect of altitude forced them to stop frequently to rest.

 Around 12 o'clock, Somervell was no longer able to climb higher.
 Norton continued alone and traversed to the deep gulley which leads to the eastern foot of the summit pyramid.
 This gulley was named "Norton Couloir" or "Great Couloir".
 During this solo climb, Somervell took one of the most remarkable photographs in mountaineering history.
 It shows Norton near his high point of 8572.8 m where he tried to climb over steep, icy terrain with some spots of fresh snow.
 This altitude established a confirmed world record climbing altitude which was not surpassed for another 28 years; the 1952 Swiss Mount Everest Expedition, when Raymond Lambert and Tenzing Norgay reached 8611 m on the south side of Everest.